Senior Thesis Guidelines

-End of Fall semester of the Senior year: Register for ANTH300 Senior Capstone Seminar (required for all anthropology majors).
+Fall semester of the Senior year: Register for ANTH300 Senior Capstone Seminar (required for all anthropology majors).
 Submit a first draft of the thesis to your thesis advisor.

 Midway through Spring semester of the Senior year: Submit the final version of your Undergraduate Thesis to be considered for the Department of Anthropology prize and University-wide prizes.

 Last day of classes, Spring semester: Submit the final version of your undergraduate thesis and author agreement to your thesis advisor, the undergraduate chair, and the undergraduate coordinator.